Republic F-105 Thunderchief: Vietnam War

 On 24 July 1965, four U.S. Air Force McDonnell F-4C Phantoms took part in an airstrike against the Dien Ben Phu munitions storage depot and the Lang Chi munitions factory west of Hanoi.
 One was shot down and three were damaged by SA-2 missiles.
 After two days, President Johnson gave the order to attack all known SA-2 positions which had been discovered outside the 30-mile exclusion zone.
 On the morning of 27 July, 48 F-105s participated in the Operation Spring High attack.
 But the Vietnamese knew U.S. aircraft were coming and set up many 23mm and 37mm anti-aircraft guns at the site.
-These anti-aircraft guns were lethal at close range and the Vietnamese shot down six aircraft, while more than half of the remaining U.S aircraft suffered damage from ground fire.
-Both SAM sites were devoid of missiles and equipment, and the Vietnamese had substituted white-painted bundles of bamboo for the real SA-2s.
+These anti-aircraft guns were lethal at close range and the Vietnamese shot down six aircraft, while more than half of the remaining U.S. aircraft suffered damage from ground fire.
+Both surface-to-air missile sites were devoid of missiles and equipment, and the Vietnamese had substituted white-painted bundles of bamboo for the real SA-2s.
 Operation Spring High destroyed two worthless targets at the cost of six aircraft and five pilots.

 In December 1966, the Vietnam People's Air Force (VPAF)'s MiG-21 pilots of the 921st Regiment claimed to have downed 14 F-105s without any losses.

 On a typical combat mission into North Vietnam, the F-105D carried two 450 gal wing-mounted fuel tanks, a 390 gal fuel tank in the bomb bay, and five 1000 lb or six 750 lb bombs, and required inflight refueling going to and sometimes returning from Hanoi 700 mi distant.
 F-105s flying in the vicinity of Hanoi would routinely travel around mountainous terrain nicknamed Thud Ridge to evade the air defenses surrounding the city.
 Colonel Jack Broughton, an F-105 pilot in Vietnam, noted the demands of flying close to Hanoi gave "simply no room for error".